 If you do not provide voting instructions to your brokerage firm, bank, broker-dealer, trustee or other nominee holding shares of our Common Stock for you, your shares will not be voted with respect to Proposal Nos.
-1 (election of directors) and 3 (advisory vote to approve executive compensation), as brokerage firms, banks, broker-dealers or other nominees do not have discretion to vote on non-routine matters.
+1 (election of directors), 3 (advisory vote to approve executive compensation) and 4 (approval of the amendment to our 2010 Employee Stock Purchase Plan), as brokerage firms, banks, broker-dealers or other nominees do not have discretion to vote on non-routine matters.
 We therefore encourage you to provide voting instructions on a proxy card or a provided voting instruction form to the brokerage firm, bank, broker-dealer, trustee or other nominee that holds your shares by carefully following the instructions provided in their notice to you.